microsoft/FeatureManagement-Dotnet/README.md

 However, when the time granularity is at minute-level, we can consider it as a continuous time intervals.
 For example, the Crontab expression “* 16 * * *” means “at every minute past the 16th hour of the day”.
 We can intuitively consider it as the time span 16:00-17:00.
 As a result, the recurring time window can be represented by a Crontab expression.

-The UNIX Crontab format can be refered to [man-pages](https://man7.org/linux/man-pages/man5/crontab.5.html).
-Notice that randomization(e.g., 0~59) is not supported.
+The Crontab format can be refered to the [open group page](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html).

 The crontab format has five time fields separated by at least one blank: